alexa/alexa-auto-sdk/platforms/android/CORE.md

 The module contains the Engine base classes and the abstract platform interfaces that can be utilized by the platform and/or other modules.
 It also provides an easy way to integrate AAC SDK into an application or a framework.
 This involves configuring and creating an instance of `Engine`, overriding default platform implementation classes, and registering the custom interface handlers with the instantiated Engine.

-#### Creating and configuring the Engine
+### Creating the Engine

-The Engine is created with the necessary configuration options passed to Engine's `configure()` method.

-The configuration from the AAC sample is given below:
+You create an instance of the Engine by calling the static function `Engine.create()`.

+    m_engine = Engine.create();

+### Configuring the Engine

+Before the Engine can be started, you must configure it using the required `EngineConfiguration` object(s) for the services you will be using.
+The SDK provides classes for reading the configuration data from a JSON file, as well as programmatically configuring the services.

+> **NOTE**: For Android certpath, and data path runtime resolution, we recommend configuring the engine programmitcally as demonstrated in the sample code below.

 ```
-m_engine.configure( new EngineConfiguration[] {
+m_engine.configure( new EngineConfiguration[]{
-	AlexaConfiguration.createCurlConfig( certsDir.getPath() ),
+    AlexaConfiguration.createCurlConfig( "<CERTS_PATH>" ),
+    AlexaConfiguration.createDeviceInfoConfig(  "<DEVICE_SERIAL_NUMBER>", "<CLIENT_ID>", "<PRODUCT_ID>" ),
+    AlexaConfiguration.createMiscStorageConfig( "<SQLITE_DATABASE_FILE_PATH>" ),
-	AlexaConfiguration.createCertifiedSenderConfig( appDataDir.getPath() + "/certifiedSender.sqlite" ),
+    AlexaConfiguration.createCertifiedSenderConfig( "<SQLITE_DATABASE_FILE_PATH>" ),
-	AlexaConfiguration.createAlertsConfig( appDataDir.getPath() + "/alerts.sqlite" ),
+    AlexaConfiguration.createAlertsConfig( "<SQLITE_DATABASE_FILE_PATH>" ),
-	AlexaConfiguration.createSettingsConfig( appDataDir.getPath() + "/settings.sqlite" ),
+    AlexaConfiguration.createSettingsConfig( "<SQLITE_DATABASE_FILE_PATH>" ),
-	AlexaConfiguration.createNotificationsConfig( appDataDir.getPath() + "/notifications.sqlite" ),
+    AlexaConfiguration.createNotificationsConfig( "<SQLITE_DATABASE_FILE_PATH>" ),
+    LoggerConfiguration.createSyslogSinkConfig( "syslog", "<LOGGER_LEVEL>" )
 });
 ```

-#### Registering platform interface handlers
+**NOTE:** The Engine's `configure()` method can only be called once and must be called before registering any platform interfaces or starting the Engine.

+### Registering Platform Interface Handlers

+A platform implementation should extend each interface it will use by creating an interface handler for it.
+Each handler will then be registered with the Engine by passing an instance to `registerPlatformInterface()`.

 The functions that are overriden in the interface handlers are typically associated with directives from AVS.
-The functions that are made available by the interfaces, are typically associated with events sent to AVS.
-It is not a one to one mapping, because the AAC SDK attempts to simplify the platform's interaction with AVS.
+The functions that are made available by the interfaces, are typically associated with events or context sent to AVS.
+It is not always a one to one mapping however, because the AAC SDK attempts to simplify the platform's interaction with AVS.

-Each platform interface is registered with the Engine by passing an instance to `registerPlatformInterface()`.

-An example of registering the platform interfaces with the Engine is shown below.
+An example of creating and registering platform interface handlers with the Engine is shown below.

 ```
+	// LoggerHandler.java
+	public class LoggerHandler extends Logger {
+	...
+	// AlexaClientHandler.java
+	public class AlexaClientHandler extends AlexaClient {
+	...
+	// MainActivity.java
 	m_engine.registerPlatformInterface( m_logger = new LoggerHandler( getApplicationContext(), Logger.Level.INFO ) );
 	m_engine.registerPlatformInterface( m_alexaClient = new AlexaClientHandler( getApplicationContext(), m_logger ) );
 	...